myDevicesIoT/cayenne-docs/docs/LORA.md

    <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Loriot-Security-Token-screen.png" width="660" height="394" alt="Security token"><br/><br/></p>

-To see how easy it is, let’s walk through an example of connecting an [Adeunis LoRa Pulse](#supported-hardware-lora-devices-adeunis-adeunis-pulse) which was previously registered under an [Loriot account](#lora-loriot-network-create-account).
+To see how easy it is, let’s walk through an example of connecting an [Adeunis Pulse](#supported-hardware-lora-devices-adeunis-adeunis-pulse) which was previously registered under an [Loriot account](#lora-loriot-network-create-account).

 **1\.
 Choose the Network**